-- He always carried a golden watch with him which his teacher, Nikolai Zverev, gave him
+- He always carried a golden watch with him which his teacher, Nikolai Zverev, gave him.

 - As a young man, he loved Leo Tolstoy’s books.
 His First Symphony’s epigraph referenced Anna Karenina’s: “Vengeance is mine; I shall repay.”
+Unfortunately, he was greatly disappointed upon meeting the author.
+When he performed some music for Tolstoy, the latter asked why music was even necessary -- Tolstoy saw most art as frivolous.

 - The composer Alexander Glazunov called him “Sir Gay” (Seriously, I read this in a book)